-9 Technical Writing Style Guides You Can Use
+10 Technical Writing Style Guides You Can Use in 2026

 How do you make your technical documentation more consistent?
-One of the first steps is to adhere to a technical writing style guide.
-Itself a piece of documentation, a style guide defines communication standards for any tech document that your business produces, and all of your writers can follow it.
-It usually covers the voice, structure, and technical conventions (such as the format of the text, audio, and images) used in the documentation.
+Adhering to a technical writing style guide is essential.
+A style guide defines communication standards for all technical documents your business produces, covering voice, structure, and technical conventions for text, audio, and images.

-Since style guides cover so much ground, they can be a chore to create from scratch.
-Fortunately, many companies have made their own technical writing style guides available publicly so you can analyze their strengths as you create your own style.
+Since style guides are comprehensive, they can be challenging to create from scratch.
+Fortunately, many companies have made their technical writing style guides publicly available and continuously update them for modern documentation needs, including AI integration and translation optimization.

 Draft.dev Style Guide